Giving parents a choice. Giving children a chance.

 Families already using a CSF scholarship/s will receive an email inviting them to renew the scholarship for the 2019-2020 school year.

-The re-qualification deadline for the 2019-2020 school year is May 1, 2019.
+The deadline for returning families for the 2019-2020 school year is May 1, 2019.
 Please do not complete the application for new families if you already have a CSF scholarship.

 Who is eligible to apply?